Maine Coon Anesthesia

 When a cat wakes up from cat anesthesia, eyes open and alert, he may still be groggy.
 During this time, it’s crucial to monitor the cat closely.

-Cat After Anesthesia Behavior
+Cat Behavior After Anesthesia

 After anesthesia, it is common for a cat’s behavior and activity levels to change.
+These changes will vary by the cat and the type of anesthesia used.

 Here are some Maine Coon behaviors to expect post-anesthesia: